nathanziarek/late-to-the-party/archive/posterous/MD/five-principles-for-choosing-and-using-typefaces.md

 {{{
     "summary": "",
-    "keywords": [],
+    "keywords": ["type"],
     "published-on": "2010\\12\\14"
 }}}

 # Five Principles for Choosing and Using Typefaces

-Smashing Magazine has a great introduction to the world of typefaces.
+Smashing Magazine has a great [introduction to the world of typefaces][1].
 This is written for the designer putting letters on the page, but the family breakdowns and explanations are wonderful.
-I'm not an art designer -- just a guy that finds the history of type fascinating -- but this was a really worthy read.
+I'm not an art designer---just a guy that finds the history of type fascinating---but this was a really worthy read.

-Via Smashing Magazine: [“What Font Should I Use?”: Five Principles for Choosing and Using Typefaces][1]

  [1]: http://www.smashingmagazine.com/2010/12/14/what-font-should-i-use-five-principles-for-choosing-and-using-typefaces/